okelloaliwa01/ts-stack/GUIDE.md

 #### Remote

-Reference an external API.
-Scaffolder generates React Query hooks to fetch data from that API.
+Reference an external API. ts-stack generates React Query hooks to fetch data from that API.

 ## Pages